Abortion services

 Medical abortion is available up to 24 weeks pregnancy.

-Medical abortion over 24 weeks pregnancy is only available in limited circumstances, for example if your life is at risk or in cases of severe fetal impairment or fatal fetal abnormality.
+Medical abortion over 24 weeks pregnancy is only available in limited circumstances, for example:

 Surgical abortion